WILDERNESSWIRELESS/WILDERNESS-WIRELESS-III/DOCUMENTS/WWWIII.md

-# this workshop is mainly about energy
+# this workshop is mainly about energy and community

-I would like to beset you with an ecology of problems

-We have to work within constraints because the future is not plenty
+We have to work within constraints because the future may not be plentiful

 Not everything is possible.
 How do we work with what we have?